rlisagor/freshen/README.rst

         # Here the arguments will already be User objects
         assert user1.is_friends_with(user2)

-The two arguments to the "Then" step will be matched in the trsnsform above and converted into a User object before being passed to the step definition.
+The two arguments to the "Then" step will be matched in the transform above and converted into a User object before being passed to the step definition.

 Ignoring directories